xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 <!-- “This content is protected and may not be shared, uploaded or distributed.” © Faculty Name 2020 -->

 ## Course Learning Goals
- 1. I can solve lineaer equation in one variable.
+ 1. I can solve linear equation in one variable.
  2. I can perform basic operations such as sum, difference, product, quotient, and composition of functions.
  3. I can find the linear equation given necessary conditions.
  4. I can solve a system of linear equations.